 Interest and debt expense, net.
-Interest and debt expense includes interest, net of interest income, relating to the Company's unsecured notes, mortgage note, term note, subordinated debentures and borrowings under the Company's credit facility.
+Interest and debt expense includes interest, net of interest income, relating to the Company's unsecured notes, subordinated debentures and borrowings under the Company's credit facility.
 Interest and debt expense also includes gains and losses on note repurchases, if any, amortization of financing costs and interest on capital lease obligations.